sashite/open-standards.md/docs/Portable-Action-Notation.md

 #### Shift

-Act of transfering an actor from a source square to a destination square of the board.
+Act of transferring an actor from a source square to a destination square of the board.

 <div class="alert alert-warning">
   <strong>Integrity constraints with the board:</strong>